CedarsDSN/Galaxy_tutorial/docs/Tertiary analysis/Analysis of differential gene expression/Expression and annotation of differentially expressed genes.rst

 * Before executing this tool, a header has to be added to the annotated DESeq2 file so that downstream tools can use it

-* The steps to make a new file which has the columns of the header are at the top of this page
+* The steps to make a new file that has the columns of the header are at the top of this page

 * Once the header is created, select "Concatenate datasets" under tools